ThePrakharRajpali/Networks_FTP/readme.txt

 Client Folder
     store (Files to be sent/recieved)
     header
-        function.h
+        function.h (Implementation of functions)
         header.h
     client.c

 Server Folder
     store (Files to be sent/recieved)
     header
-        function.h
+        function.h (Implementation of functions)
         header.h
     server.c

 Execution of code:

 1) Compilation: Run 2 instances of the terminal and execute server.c in one and client.c in another.
-Run: "gcc server.c -o server.o" & "gcc client.c -o client.o" on other.
+Run: "gcc server.c -o server" & "gcc client.c -o client." on other.
 2) Execution: Run: "./server.o <port>" first in server terminal then "./client.o <ip address(server)> <server port>" in client terminal.

 Terminal 1: